arnold-c/OutbreakDetection/manuscript/manuscript.typ

 A delay in test results reporting does not affect the optimized threshold (T#sub([O])) (@fig-alert-threshold).
 However, it always leads to an increase in the median delay from outbreak start to alert, relative to a perfect test with no result delays, as well as imperfect tests (@fig-delay).
-Under high dynamical noise ($gt.eq Lambda (6)$) and high testing rates ($gt.eq$ 50%) with imperfect tests, the extremely low optimal threshold results in a very sensitive alert system and large negative delays i.e., the alerts are triggered by false positive test results before the start of the outbreak (@fig-delay).
+In both static and dynamical noise scenarios, increasing testing rates to a moderate level ($gt.eq$ 20% of the infected individuals) slightly reduced the detection delays, above which level there was not an observable improvement.
+In static noise scenarios, increasing noise levels did not result in a difference in detection delays between perfect and imperfect diagnostic tests, but increasing dynamical noise did cause a divergence, with delays that were more similar to those produced by a perfect diagnostics with a 14-day test result lag ($approx$ 12 days delayed relative to a perfect test with not result lag, @fig-delay).

 #figure(
   image("manuscript_files/plots/optimal-thresholds_delays-plot.svg"),